MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/managed-identity-authentication.md

 - Azure Resource Manager configures the identity on the server by updating the Azure Instance Metadata Service (IMDS) identity endpoint for [Windows](/azure/virtual-machines/windows/instance-metadata-service) or [Linux](/azure/virtual-machines/linux/instance-metadata-service) with the service principal client ID and certificate.
 The endpoint is a REST endpoint accessible only from within the server using a well-known, non-routable IP address.
 This service provides a subset of metadata information about the Azure Arc-enabled server to help manage and configure it.

-The environment of a managed-identity-enabled server will be configured with the following variables on a Windows Azure Arc-enabled server:
+The environment of a managed-identity-enabled server is configured with the following variables on a Azure Arc-enabled server:

 - **IMDS_ENDPOINT**: The IMDS endpoint IP address `http://localhost:40342` for Azure Arc-enabled servers.